Rozapz/UFOs/README.md

 ## Summary:
 The website is fully functional and it is working as expected.
 The user can interact and update the table using the filter inputs on the website.
-The javascript code filters the table as expected and present the results to the user.
+The javascript code filters the table as expected and presents the results to the user.
-One drawback of the website is that it does not show the distribution of sighting on a map.
-In addition user search options are not shown, country code names can help the user experience.
+One drawback of the website is that it does not show the distribution of sightings on a map.
+In addition, user search options are not shown, country code names can help the user experience.
-One improvment tha could greatly change the website experience is to add a map distribution of the results in the website.
+One improvement that could greatly change the website experience is to add a map distribution of the results on the website.
 This way it can be seen which states or cities have more sightings than others.
-Another improvement is additional filters added to website for shape and duration.
+Another improvement is additional filters added to the website for shape and duration.